 Try different foods to find out which are easiest to swallow.
 This includes:

 Avoid eating things that may irritate your throat or oesophagus.
 Such as:

 - dry foods

 - very hot foods or drinks

 - alcohol, particularly spirits

-You may need high calorie drinks to boost your calorie intake, such as:
+You might need high calorie drinks to boost your calorie intake, such as:

 - Build Up

 Other high calorie food supplements are available on prescription.
-Ask your specialist nurse or dietitian to advise you.
+You can ask your specialist nurse, radiographer or dietitian to advise you.

 Medicines that can help